raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 The first line of code here gets the position of our "Player" object.

-You can then use the **Mathf** function **Clamp** to keep the "Player object within the camera's viewport. **Clamp** stops the position of the "Player" object coordinates on the x, y axis from exceeding the given values.
+You can then use the `Mathf` function `Clamp` to keep the "Player" object within the camera's viewport. `Clamp` stops the position of the "Player" object coordinates on the x, y axis from exceeding the given values.

 --- /collapse ---